-- Current LPN license from any state or territory of the United States. - Successful completion of MAT 017 and ENG 097 or placement into College level courses.
-Union County College GPA of 2.5 or higher. - Successful completion of all LPN to RN track pre-requisite courses (all science courses require a minimum grade of C). - A clear or negative criminal background check and negative urine drug screen. - Attendance at a Trinitas School of Nursing Information.
+- Current LPN license from any state or territory of the United States. - Attendance at a Trinitas School of Nursing Information Session. - A minimum cumulative score of 55% on the ATI TEAS Admission.
+Exam. - Successful completion of MATO17 and ENGO97 or placement into College level courses. - Union County College GPA of 2.5 or higher. - Successful completion of all LPN to RN track pre-requisite courses (all science courses require a minimum grade of C). - A clear or negative criminal background check and negative urine drug screen. - The quality points used in acceptance into the program are derived only from UCC courses that are part of the required Trinitas School of Nursing curriculum.